tmcccc/idomoo-task/README.md

 this components can be accessed from other components.

 every component have the follwing files:
- .jsx - the comonent to itself
+ .jsx - the component  itself
  helper.js - logic of the compnent
  styles.js - styles of the component
  constatns.js = const vriable and method for  the use of the component